Common remora: Food and diet

 The remora consumes food scraps from its host, as well as plankton and parasitic copepods.

 Significance to humans

 No known negative impacts for humans are known.
-Remoras can be caught as fishing bycatch and put in aquaria.
-Remoras have been used in fishing - one method involves tying fishing line to the remora, then waiting for it to cling to a larger fish.
+Remoras are occasionally caught as fishing bycatch and put in aquaria.
+Remoras have been used in fishing – one method involves tying fishing line to the remora, then waiting for it to cling to a larger fish.

 Other common names for this familiar fish include suck fish, stout sucking fish, common sucker, shark-sucker, brown sucker, and shark pilot.